-In this paper, we argue that in order to understand the attraction of inflation targeting to central bankers and its effectiveness relative to other monetary policy strategies, it is essential to recognize economic agents' imperfect understanding of the macroeconomic landscape within which the public forms expectations and policymakers formulate and implement monetary policy.
-To this end, we consider two modest deviations from the perfect-knowledge rational expectations benchmark, and we reexamine the role of the key elements of the inflation-targeting framework in the context of an economy with imperfect knowledge.
-We find that including these modifications provides a rich framework in which to analyze inflation-targeting strategies and their implementation.
+In this paper, we argue that in order to understand the attraction of IT to central bankers and its effectiveness relative to other monetary policy strategies, it is essential to recognize economic agents' imperfect understanding of the macroeconomic landscape within which the public forms expectations and policymakers must formulate and implement monetary policy.
+To this end, we consider two modest deviations from the perfect knowledge rational expectations benchmark, and reexamine the role of the key elements of the inflation targeting framework in the context of an economy with imperfect knowledge.
+We find that including these modifications provides a rich framework in which to analyze inflation targeting strategies and their implementation.

 The first relaxation of perfect knowledge that we incorporate is to recognize that policymakers face uncertainty regarding the evolution of key natural rates.
 In the United States, for example, estimates of the natural rates of interest and unemployment are remarkably imprecise.
-This problem is arguably even more dramatic for small open economies and transitional economies that have tended to adopt inflation targeting.
-Policymakers' misperceptions regarding the evolution of natural rates can result in persistent policy errors, hindering successful stabilization policy.
+Indeed, this problem is arguably even more dramatic for small open economies and transitional economies that have tended to adopt IT.
+As is well known, policymaker misperceptions regarding the evolution of natural rates can result in persistent policy errors, hindering successful stabilization policy.

-Our second modification is to allow for the presence of imperfections in expectations formation that arise when economic agents have incomplete knowledge of the economy's structure.
+The second modification that we allow for is the presence of imperfections in expectations formation that arise when economic agents have incomplete knowledge of the economy's structure.
 We assume that agents rely on an adaptive learning technology to update their beliefs and form expectations based on incoming data.
-Recent research highlights the ways in which imperfect knowledge can act as a propagation mechanism for macroeconomic disturbances in terms of amplification and persistence that have firstorder implications for monetary policy.
+Recent research has highlighted the ways in which imperfect knowledge can act as a propagation mechanism for macroeconomic disturbances in terms of amplification and persistence that have first-order implications for monetary policy.
 Agents may rely on a learning technology to guard against numerous potential sources of uncertainty.
 One source could be the evolution of natural rates in the economy, paralleling the uncertainty faced by policymakers.
-Another might involve the policymakers' understanding of the economy, their likely response to economic developments, and the precise quantification of policy objectives.
-Recognition of this latter element in the economy highlights a role for central bank communications, including that of an explicit quantitative inflation target, which would be absent in an environment of perfect knowledge.
+But an-